JosherLo/NUSH-IChTo-problem5/README.md

 2. Download this repo and open this folder in the terminal by right-clicking and clicking "Open in Terminal"
 3. Type `g++ -std=c++20 main.cpp -o main.exe` and enter to compile the code
 4. Type `main.exe` and enter to run the code
+5. The output file will be created in the directory of the program.

 ### Mac/Linux